Believe it or not, successful content marketing hinges on your ability to write powerful headlines.

 - 5 Great Reasons You Should Get a Flu Shot

 What happens in your brain when you see a question mark?

 Yep, you guessed it.

-We automatically try to answer the question in our mind.
+We automatically try to answer the question in our minds.
 And if we don’t know the answer, then our instinctive reaction will be to find out.

 Naturally, this’ll mean clicking on your headline.

-Using question headlines, especially ones that tap into common problems, are the perfect way to grab the attention of your ideal audience.
+Using question headlines, especially ones that tap into common problems, is the perfect way to grab the attention of your ideal audience.